 The objective of this project is to establish mangrove plantations on bare mudflats for coastal protection, to enhance mangrove biodiversity including habitats for endangered birds and to generate income for the local community.
-Located at the estuary of Sabarmati river near Vadgam, 80 ha of Avicennia marina plantation have been established each year since 2009.
+Located at the estuary of Sabarmati river near Vadgam, about 80 ha of Avicennia marina plantation have been established each year since 2009.
 The project is funded by Tokio Marine Nichido and Fire Insurance Co.
 Ltd., Japan.
-Planting and nursery work are carried out by the womenfolk (Figure 4) supervised by Daheda Sangh, a local NGO, in collaboration with Dr. A. Untawale (Chief Technical Advisor) and Dr. Bharat Jethva.
-Planting was moderately successful (Figure 5) and the second phase of this project will continue for another five years (2014-2019).
+Planting and nursery work are carried out by the womenfolk (Figure 4) supervised by Daheda Sangh, a local NGO, in collaboration with the late Dr Arvind Untawale (Chief Technical Advisor) and Dr Bharat Jethva.
+Planting was moderately successful (Figure 5).
+The project is currently in its third phase (2019-2024).